A discussion group –Westar authors and others

 theologians associated with the Westar group (Jesus Seminar).
 These authors communicate the results of cutting-edge scholarship on the history and evolution of the Christian tradition and how that fits into important matters today.

 If you are interested in pursuing this direction with us, you would be most welcome.
 We currently meet by Zoom once a month, generally on the second or third Friday of the month.
 We sign-in between 7:00 and 7:15 and then have our discussion from 7:15 – 9:00 p.m.
 Books are read over several months and one of the members facilitates the discussion.
-Elaine Wunderlich is the convener of this group.
-To contact Elaine, see the Riderwood Resident Directory, available at your front desk, or online at MyErickson.
+Contact Elaine Wunderlich for more information.
+She is listed in the Riderwood Resident Directory, available at your front desk, or online at MyErickson.

 History of the Westar Institute and the Jesus Seminar